 Villanova graduates have found themselves in a variety of careers related to Latin America.
 Some have pursued academic careers.
 Others have joined the military, or become involved in missionary work, social agencies, or political activism.
 Many more have found that their careers in business or government have taken them to Latin America, at times for long periods.

 The Program also offers exciting internship opportunities in both Costa Rica and Chile.
 Students participate in challenging ongoing projects and asked to produce reports at the end of the assignment.
-ALARSE the United Nations Program for Crime Prevention, the Inter-American Court for Human Rights, Chiquita Bananas, and the Chilean National Legislature are only some of the prominent institutions in the region that offer our students internship opportunities.
+ALIARSE, the United Nations Program for Crime Prevention, the Inter-American Court for Human Rights, Chiquita Bananas, and the Chilean National Legislature, are only some of the prominent institutions in the region that offer our students internship opportunities.